edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-17-how-to-train-employees-on-new-system.md

   name: Corey Bleich
 image: blog/2019/2019-04-17-how-to-train-employees-on-new-system.jpg
 excerpt: "Not sure how to train employees on a new system or technology?
 Here are five of our favorite tips for doing it effectively and hassle-free."
+redirect_from:
+  - "/2016/06/15/technical-training-best-practices/"
+  - "/blog/technical-training-best-practices/"
 ---
+The only constant is chang...ing technology.
+{: .featured-text }

 The popular saying may be, “The only constant is change,” but we’d like to tailor that specifically for you: the only constant is changing technology.
 Seems like the moment your employees become comfortable with a new system, technology, or software, another one comes along.
 This ever-evolving (but often improving) access to new software can be good for business but frustrating for employees.
 The key is knowing how to train employees on a new system or technology.
-Here are five of our favorite tips for doing it effectively and hassle-free.
+These are our favorite tips for training your employees on a new system, effectively and hassle-free.

 ## Challenges of training new systems and technologies